 But the more unpredictable the panel is, with artistic cutouts, bends, or inconsistent perforations, the more a typical engineer is going to require “over-engineering” to take out the risk of unknowns and to avoid delays in getting on to the next job.

 Over-engineering means thicker panels, more structural support, more fasteners, and in the end, more dollars spent for the panel system and for installation.
 The way to reduce risk without increasing cost is to work with product manufacturers who have the experience (and software) to provide project guidance and structural calculations for each project, as needed.

 Parasoleil has created a unique and decorative product with dependable lead-times, but their Design department staff also know that pretty things need to last, especially when it comes to architecture and public spaces.
-And between their project guidance that they walk clients through and the engineering built into their Project Creator software, it’s only fitting that their next step was to offer a structural calculation report, specific to their project, patterns, and panel assembly.
+With the project guidance that they walk clients through, it’s only fitting that their next step was to offer a structural calculation report, specific to their project, patterns, and panel assembly.

 In-house structural analysis is not required for every project.
 Often, relying on a product-manufacturer’s experience for what looks best is enough.
 But when value-engineering for a project’s risk and cost meet the uncertainty of building code requirements and getting a certificate of occupancy, there’s no better partner than one who proves the performance of their own product with numbers.

 Parasoleil is a Colorado-based manufacturer of architectural panel systems to filter light and frame space.
 They are the 2017 recipients of the “Advancer of the Year” award from the Colorado Advanced Manufacturer Alliance.